 Note: Always check the license pocket card to see what "type" of license and the "name" listed, to ensure a contractor does not attempt to use someone else's license.
 Most licenses look the same for a security guard, auctioneer, barber, fire sprinkler, etc., however, it will identify whether it is from the "Board for Licensing Contractors".
 Local government licenses, such as a business tax license and a building permit for inspections may also be required.

 2. Contractor has the acceptable license limit and classification:

 Classification: BC-A or BC or BC-B allows "Residential" building;

-3. Proof of Valid Insurance - A licensed contractor must provide proof of General Liabilty insurance at the time of renewal as a condition of license; Workers' Compensation (WC) insurance is only required if they state disclose having a employee (the owner of the license may be exempt).
+3. Proof of Valid Insurance - A licensed contractor must provide proof of General Liabilty insurance at the time of renewal as a condition of license; Workers' Compensation (WC) insurance is only required if they disclose having an employee (the owner of the license may register for an exemption).
 Therefore, you must ensure their insurance coverage is active and not canceled.
-For workers' comp, You may check with the Department of Labor's website at: WC Insurance Verification Search
+For workers' comp, check with the Department of Labor's website at: WC Insurance Verification Search

 4. Permits for Inspections - Always require the contractor to obtain permits for inspections and make sure it is posted at the job site.
 Some counties/municipalities require a performance bond as part of the permit, which offers further protection to the consumer.
 You may check at the Local Government Contacts for this information.
 Effective October 1, 2011, the Residential Building Code Program may be in place for your area!